GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 be compatible with ANSI C89, so please declare all variables at the beginning of the block, etc.

-Patches should ideally be made against git master or a recent release and should be created using `git format-patch` format.
-They should then be attached individually to a bug report or feature request in [bugzilla](http://bugzilla.gnome.org).
+Merge requests should ideally be made against git master or a recent release.
 Please don't send patches to the mailing list.
 They will likely get lost there.

 See [How to submit patches][submit-patches] for more details.